sonertari/SSLproxy/README.md

 because in order to maximize the chances that a connection can be successfully split, SSLsplit accepts all certificates by default, including self-signed ones.
-See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons of this difference.
+See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons for this difference.
 You can disable this feature by the VerifyPeer option.

 #### Client certificates

 SSLproxy uses the certificate and key from the pemfiles configured by the ClientCert and ClientKey options when the destination requests client certificates.
-These options can be defined globally and/or per-proxyspec.
+These options can be defined globally, per-proxyspec, or per-connection using filtering rules.

 Alternatively, you can use Pass filtering rules to pass through certain destinations requesting client certificates.